rse/audio-setup/README.md

 companion tools should be installed.
 The intention of this collection is to easily locate all the essential resources.

+The audio processing chain currently used by Dr. Ralf S. Engelschall in particular is:
+VoiceMeeter Potato for the audio routing;
+Cantabile for the VST host;
+BlueCat Dynamics for microphone ducking and voice-over;
+Acon Digital DeVerberate for room reverberation removal;
+Audionamix Instant Dialogue Cleaner (IDC) for noise suppression;
+Waves Sibilance for de-essing;
+TDR Nova GE for cutting and boost equalization;
+BlueCat Dynamics for expansion/gating and compression;
+TDR Limiter GE for volume limiting;
+Youlean Loudness Meter for volume metering; and Voxengo SPAN Plus for spectrum visualization.

 ### Audio Mixer/Routing

 - **VoiceMeeter Potato** 3.0.2.2 ($) [RECOMMENDED]<br/>